Creative Workshop Ideas for Small Groups (That Don't Require an Art Degree)

 • Are flexible: Easy to adapt to different group sizes and time constraints

 The secret to a good creative workshop?
 Make it about the experience, not the outcome.
+Make it about permission, not perfection.

 Ready to plan your next creative workshop?
 Check out our full event kits for detailed guides on making these ideas happen.